-- 1. A summary of best practices that will help supervisors prepare for accommodation conversations. - 2.
-Examples of questions and prompts that you can use when discussing accommodation requirements. - 3.
-Helpful guidelines to follow at work and in the community when referring to persons with disabilities.
+- 1. Preparation: Best practices that will help managers and supervisors approach accommodation conversations. - 2.
+Sample Conversation Points: Examples of questions and prompts that can be used when discussing accommodation requirements. - 3.
+Do's and Don'ts: Helpful guidelines to follow at work and in the community when referring to disabilities.